cr1901/sentinel/doc/usage/reference.md

 # User Reference

+The [Quickstart](./quickstart.md) is a good reference for how to use Sentinel from the source repo.
+These next two sections discuss usage outside of the source tree.

 ## Generating Verilog From An Installed Package/As A Dependency

-If using Sentinel as an installed package, the [Quickstart](./quickstart.md#generate-a-verilog-core) still applies, except the command is now:
+If using Sentinel as an installed package in another project, the [Quickstart](./quickstart.md#generate-a-verilog-core) still applies, except the command is now: